jaelinl/jaelinl/README.md

 ### Project 1: Cisco Packet Tracer - Networking Lab
 - Description: In this Networking Cisco Packet Tracer Lab, I mastered configuring various topologies using the CLI .
 Achieved the goal of dividing a single network into three different subnets.
 Used ping utility to demonstrate the connectivity check between three systems.
-- Technologies Used: [List of technologies used in the project]
+- Technologies Used: Cisco Packet Tracer
 - Link: [Link to the project repository or live demo]

 ### Project 2: Technical Summative - Ethical Hacking Lab
 - Description: I planned, designed, built, and properly configured a virtualized personal cybersecurity training and learning environment.
 My environment included an attack machine, firewall, IDPS, SIEM tool and a victim machine.
 I launched an attack from my Kali Linux machine (attacker) against a vulnerable, my firewall, and IDS/IPS alerted and sent logs to SIEM console dashboard
-- Technologies Used: [List of technologies used in the project]
-- Link: [Link to the project repository or live demo]

-### Project 3: [Project Name]
-- Description: [Brief description of the project]
-- Technologies Used: [List of technologies used in the project]
+- Technologies Used: Kali Linux, Wazuh, PfSense
 - Link: [Link to the project repository or live demo]

 ## Contact Me